InnerSourceCommons/InnerSourceLearningPath/product/06-relation-to-open-source.md

 Instead it is much more natural to adopt an enlightened self interest point of view:
 * Where teams use certain Open Source dependencies in vital parts of their components it is important to ensure being involved upstream - even if the only goal is to understand the future roadmap of the project.
-* Where teams have a need for changes in open source projects they depend on, experience with InnerSource makes the advantages of participating upstream obvious: Clearly it is not only about a "sharing is caring" mindset - but it does have clear economic benefits where contributing teams have a highly reduced maintenance overhead of their changes are integrated upstream.
+* Where teams have a need for changes in open source projects they depend on, experience with InnerSource makes the advantages of participating upstream obvious: Clearly it is not only about a "sharing is caring" mindset - but it does have clear economic benefits where contributing teams have a highly reduced maintenance overhead if their changes are integrated upstream.

 Taking another step back even the decision of which Open Source project to adopt and use internally will be influenced by the InnerSource experience of a team:
 * InnerSource trains teams to understand what to look out for in terms of ways of collaborating and communicating - from personal experience they will understand why it's important for project to have clear, archived, searchable communication channels.